seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 Using the L2 norm error evalutation class, the performance of three different time integration methods was compared:
 Forward (Explicit) Euler, Backward (Implicit) Euler, and Crank-Nicolson.

 #figure(
     image("resources/part2/L2ErrorTimeIntegration.png", width: 110%),
     caption: [Comparison of RMS errors at $t = 1s$ for Varying Time Steps],
 )  <part2-time-integration-comparison>

+After this, a study was run to compare the speed and stability of each method.

 #figure(